oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-that-developers-should-do-all-their-custom-work-in-their-own-sharepoint-development-environment/rule.md

 1. It's very important to correctly setup a SharePoint environment for development.
 Correctly configured, this will save you a lot of trouble later on.
 2. From time to time, you can seriously screw/damage a SharePoint installation during development and it is best not to install SharePoint on your day-to-day machine.
-3. Additionally, when you start a new SharePoint project you don't want to carry all the baggage from previous customizations that could potentially affect your new project.​
+3. Additionally, when you start a new SharePoint project you don't want to carry all the baggage from previous customizations that could potentially affect your new project.

 There are many other benefits of using a virtual machine for development